Carburetion > HS4 waxstat carburetor maintenance on Austin Mini

 Packaging :

-• GSK65: The carburetor rebuild kit includes gaskets, waxstat jet, float needle and throttle shaft washer.
+• GSK65 : The carburetor service kit includes gaskets, waxstat jet, float needle and accelerator shaft washer.

 • All the washers above are sold individually.